navasmontilla/site/README.md

 The first stage of the project was the development of the mathematical framework for the resolution of hyperbolic conservation laws with geometric source terms with arbitrary order of accuracy using WENO-ADER schemes.
 A new family of solvers for the Derivative Riemann problem are proposed, using the augmented-solver methodology and based on previous work from Toro, Castro and Titarev.
 The novelty of the proposed methods is:

-- For transient cases, they converge with arbitrary order to the analytical solution (see Figure 4).
+- For transient cases, they converge with arbitrary order to the analytical solution.
+The numerical solution to a complete set of RPs, including solutions in the resonant regime, are presented in [Navas-Montilla, 2015](https://www.sciencedirect.com/science/article/pii/S0021999115001217) and [Navas-Montilla, 2016](https://www.sciencedirect.com/science/article/pii/S0021999116301024) (see Figure 4).

 - For steady cases, they provide the exact solution with independence of the grid thanks to the energy-balanced property.

 <figure style="text-align: center;">